 This was my choice after the Au Pair program.
 It’s also the easiest and most cost-effective way to spend another year in Germany.

 My favorites were educational seminars, which lasted for a total of 25 days per year.
 During these seminars, you meet other participants, exchange experiences, and get advice from social workers and psychologists.
 We spend a lot of time in nature during these times.

 A social year visa doesn’t require you to have either funds and accommodation.
 Moreover, the institution where you will work pays a salary and sometimes accommodate.

 The maximum salary is 402 EUR plus the amount of your rent if the organization doesn’t provide accommodation.

 Usual places to work are state organizations like:

-Participate at Apprenticeship (Ausbildung)
+Participate in Apprenticeship (Ausbildung)

 The most common jobs are handicrafts like electrician, plumber, mason, painter or hairdresser, salesperson or in the health sector such as a nurse, ambulance workers.
-But often you will find an Ausbildung profession in almost all fields and industries.
+But often, you will find an Ausbildung profession in almost all fields and industries.